rwaldron/tc39-notes/es7/2016-05/may-24.md

 MS: It is.

-CM: v8 has it behing a flag.
+CM: v8 has it behind a flag.
 Chakra have not started it, but they have a strategy that could work for me as a user.

 YK: they cannot implement it in SpiderMonkey because of cross realms issues.
 A serious change is needed no matter what.